tinkerhub/TinkerHub-Learning-Paths/content/game-development/index.md

 1. Code a game from scratch using raw codding eg C++, JAVA, python etc...
 2. Use a Game Engine

-:bulb: Pro tip: please use a Game Engine if your goal is to make a game. don't re-invent the wheel
+💡 Pro tip: please use a Game Engine if your goal is to make a game. don't re-invent the wheel

 ## Whats a Game Engine?
 Game engines are tools available for game designers to code and plan out a game quickly and easily without building one from the ground up.